 -Coat and paint houses

-Teams will likely stay at the Hotel Antsirabe, a convenient 10 minute walk from the construction sites.
-Amenities include hot water, laundry services, and wifi.
+Teams will likely stay at the Vohitsoa Hotel.
+Amenities include electricity, hot water, in-room bathrooms, and wifi.
 Bedding and towels are provided by the hotel.

 Local public vans will be provided to transport your team to and from the work-site.
 Vans will be hired to drive teams from the airport to the bus station.